MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/corelight-integration.md

 > [!NOTE]
 > To enable on a previous release that support sending data, you must first execute: `corelight-client configuration update --enable.adfiot 1`

+#### Enabling in the Corelight Sensor GUI

 1. In the Corelight Sensor GUI configuration section, select **Sensor** \> **Export**
-2. From the list, go to **Export to Kafka** and select the switch to turn in on
+2. From the list, go to **EXPORT TO KAFKA** and select the switch to turn it on

    ![Image of data sources](images/exporttokafka.png)

-3. Next, turn on **Export to Azure Defender for IOT**
+3. Next, turn on **EXPORT TO AZURE DEFENDER FOR IOT**
-4. Add your tenant ID, noted in Step 1, to the configuration field
+4. Enter your tenant ID, noted in Step 1, in the TENANT ID field

    ![Image of data sources](images/exporttodiot.png)